 Inverted Nipple Correction Recovery

 You may experience some swelling and bruising after the procedure; however, any discomfort should be temporary and can be alleviated with medication.
-Dr. Kalus advises patients to avoid anything that can compress the nipples for about two to four weeks after surgery.
-Dr. Kalus will often leave a small traction suture on the nipple, taped to the dressing, to maintain it’s outward projection for a few days after surgery.
+Our plastic surgeons advise patients to avoid anything that can compress the nipples for about two to four weeks after surgery.
+Dr. Kalus and Dr. Rowin will often leave a small traction suture on the nipple, taped to the dressing, to maintain it’s outward projection for a few days after surgery.
 Women must be aware that they may not be able to breast-feed after inverted nipple correction surgery since the cause is usually shortened milk ducts.
 Once divided, they may not re-connect.

 Contact Dr. Ram Kalus and Dr. Craig Rowin

-If you would like more information on inverted nipple correction procedures, or if you would like to schedule a consultation with Dr. Ram Kalus to talk more about your options, please contact us online or by phone at 843-881-3881.
+If you would like more information on inverted nipple correction procedures, or if you would like to schedule a consultation with Dr. Kalus or Dr. Rowin to talk more about your options, please contact us online or by phone at 843-881-3881.